There are many possible causes of deafblindness. The condition can either be present at birth or develop later in life.

 - problems associated with premature birth (birth before 37 weeks of pregnancy)

-- genetic conditions, such as CHARGE syndrome or Down's syndrome
+- genetic conditions, such as Down's syndrome or CHARGE syndrome – read more about CHARGE syndrome from Sense

 - cerebral palsy – a problem with the brain and nervous system that mainly affects movement and co-ordination

-- foetal alcohol syndrome – health problems caused by drinking alcohol in pregnancy
+- foetal alcohol spectrum disorder – health problems caused by drinking alcohol in pregnancy

 Deafblindness later in life